forestgrape/coronavirus/index.md

 * __aerosols transmission__: Aerosols behave soot/dust-like.
 Aerosol transmission occurs mainly in heated indoor rooms: the cooler outside the drier in heated indoor rooms and the likelier aerosol transmission.
 Aerosol transmission is hard to completely prevent, but it can be efficiently reduced:
     - ventilation, distance and less people inside or being outside
     - masks, preferably with a good fit and [filter](./monitor_and_control.md#mask-types) and changed/cleaned frequently
-    - if possibly infected (e.g. having respiratory symptoms) staying home and *out* of heated indoor rooms
+    - if possibly infected (e.g. having any kind of respiratory symptoms) staying home and *out* of other heated indoor rooms

     Keeping the smoke model in mind makes it easier to detect and avoid situations with aerosol transmission:
     - Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.